kamember/one-click-hugo-cms/site/content/products/_index.md

       the same thing I’ve been  .
   - author: Philipp Dgjju
     quote: >-
-       is the place to go if you want the best quality .
+      This is the place to go if you want the best quality .
 I love their stance on empowering farmers and transparency.
 full_image: /img/woodenbowls.jpg
 pricing: